pjazdzyk/lottery-web/readme.md

 GNU GENERAL PUBLIC LICENSE V3<br>
 <strong>Please do not copy-paste my code or parts of my readme without my consent.
-Or put a reference to my profile in your readme.
+Or at least put a proper reference to my profile in your readme.
 Thank you.</strong>

 ## Acknowledgments